 DEOHS is ranked #5 among the world’s universities for our environmental and occupational health program.
 We combine leading-edge science with hands-on training to create the next generation of scientist-leaders in environmental and workplace health and safety.

 Six reasons to choose DEOHS for your graduate education:

 1. Be part of a top-ranked research university—in a department where everyone knows your name.

-In our department—part of the UW School of Public Health—students receive personalized attention, small classes and one-on-one mentorship from our internationally recognized faculty.
+In our department—part of the UW School of Public Health—students receive personalized attention, small classes and one-on-one mentorship from our award-winning faculty.
 All this while enjoying the opportunities and amenities of one of the world’s preeminent public universities with annual research funding of $1.3 billion.

 2. Pay in-state tuition.